 Different plants need to be planted at different times.
 Here is a chart to help you determine when to plant here in Tompkins County.

-And here is a chart showing when the latest dates for planting are.
+And here is a chart showing the latest dates for planting for the Ithaca area.

 There are local garden shops and nurseries that can supply you with seeds and plants to your hearts content.